Watto: Concept and creation

 George Lucas was specific with the concept art team about what features he envisioned for Watto.
 Design director Doug Chiang described the character's design as "this conglomeration of odd things that really didn't fit, but that in the end gave him a very unique and powerful personality".
 Lucas dismissed concepts including a pudgy parrot by Terryl Whitlatch (though Whitlatch recalls one of her designs influencing the direction for the character) and a four-armed beast with a cigar by Iain Craig.
 Chiang repurposed the head from one of his early Neimoidian designs, featuring a hooked trunk and crooked teeth, and added hummingbird wings, meeting Lucas's approval.
 Additionally, Chiang gave Watto a vest and a tool belt, only asking for webbed feet and pants.
 Modeling supervisor Geoff Campell was skeptical of having a chubby alien with wings, so it was imagined that the Toydarians are filled with gas, with the wings propelling them instead of supporting their weight.
 Animation supervisor Rob Coleman realized that the alien's teeth would need some modification, as the craggy teeth made lip-syncing difficult.
 To solve the problem, Coleman broke off one of Watto's incisors, giving him a "corner-of-the-mouth" vernacular.
 His expressions were based on video footage of voice actor Andy Secombe, photographs of Coleman imitating the character, and modeler Steve Alpin saying Watto's lines to a mirror.
-Alec Guinness performing as Fagin in Oliver Twist was used as an influence in the character's development.
+Alec Guinness performing as Fagin in Oliver Twist was used as an influence in the character's demeanor.
 The sound of his wings flapping is a looped recording of sound designer Ben Burtt opening and closing an umbrella.